Azure/azure-event-hubs-for-kafka/tutorials/AMQP-and-Kafka-interop.md

 * Microsoft Azure Event Hubs Client for Java (version 1.1.0 from https://github.com/Azure/azure-event-hubs-java)
 * Microsoft Azure Event Hubs Client for .NET (version 2.1.0 from https://github.com/Azure/azure-event-hubs-dotnet)
 * Microsoft Azure Service Bus (version 5.0.0 from https://www.nuget.org/packages/WindowsAzure.ServiceBus)
+* HTTPS (supports producers only)

 Other AMQP clients may behave slightly differently.
-AMQP itself has a well-defined type system, but the specifics of serializing language-specific types to and from that type system depend on the client, as does how the client provides access to the parts of an AMQP message.
+AMQP has a well-defined type system, but the specifics of serializing language-specific types to and from that type system depend on the client, as does how the client provides access to the parts of an AMQP message.